 Running is one of the most popular forms of exercise.
-It’s low-impact, easy to do, inexpensive, and doesn’t require any equipment aside from a good pair of running shoes.
-Running is also effective because it stimulates just about every muscle in your body at once, including your heart and lungs.
+It’s low-impact, easy to do, inexpensive, and requires no equipment besides a good pair of running shoes.
+Running is also effective because it stimulates every muscle in your body at once, including your heart and lungs.

 But does that mean running is good enough for your health?
 Is it a full-body fitness exercise?